Celebrate MLK Jr. Day Virtually this Year

 Martin Luther King, Jr. Day is recognized as a day of service across the country.
 It is not only a day to celebrate Dr. King’s life and the significant work he did, but to give back to our individual communities as he did during his lifetime.

-There are many events taking place on Monday, Jan.
-20, around Michigan to help carry on the message King left the world.
-Look for an event near you in the list below to help remember the historical civil rights leader and everything he accomplished.
+There are many events taking place virtually on Monday, Jan.
+18, to help carry on the message King left the world.
+Look for an event in the list below to help remember the historical civil rights leader and everything he accomplished.

 How are you reflecting on Dr. King’s life this year?
 Share with us in the comments.

 - How to Start a Gratitude Practice

 - New Museum Aims to Tell ‘Lost’ Stories of Grand Rapids’ African-American Community

 - Michigan Man’s Mobile Museum Brings Black History to Life